Get this information in printer-friendly PDF

-1. Open enrollment applications may be obtained beginning in March on the district's website.
-If you are unable to print the application, you may request one by contacting email@example.com or in the District Superintendent's Office at (415) 945-1020.
+1. Open enrollment applications are accepted beginning in March.
+Click here.
+If you are unable to print the application, you may request one by contacting firstname.lastname@example.org or in the District Superintendent's Office at (415) 945-1020.
 Requests will not be processed without a completed application signed by both the student and parent/guardian.

 2. Mail the original, completed open enrollment transfer application to the Superintendent’s Office, P.O.
 Box 605, Larkspur, CA 94977 to be received by the 4:00 p.m. on March 26, 2017, initial deadline.
 If you prefer, you may email email@example.com or hand-deliver the application to Mary O'Leary in the Superintendent’s Office at the District Office, located near the east parking lot on the Redwood campus.
 All forms received by March 26 will be considered equally.
 After the initial deadline, requests will be processed on a first-come, first-served basis until June 30, 2017, OR until the maximum of 50 spots are filled.
 Requests received after June 30, 2017 will not be considered.